How to Spot a Good Business Mentor

 And other advice on Coaches versus Mentors versus ConsultantsAccording to a MarketData Report in 2007, an estimated 40,000 people in the US, work as business or life coaches, and the $2.4 billion industry is growing at rate of 18% per year.
 According to the National Post, business coaching is one of the fastest growing service industries in the world.

 Preface by Bob Norton: I found this article and thought it useful to people looking for a mentor or coach.
 A major issue I often see with this is coaches and mentors do not have the correct background for the problems at hand.
 Some have absolutely zero business experience and claim to be business coaches.
-Some are "Life Coaches" yet have not been very successful in life themselves.
+Some are "Life Coaches" yet have not been highly successful in life themselves.
 Other claim to be strategy experts, or other specialist, but have no real-world track record of success in that area.
 They are "certified" with paid classes from others who have little real experience, just coaching.
 A good coach is someone who has done the things they are coaching for a decade or more.
 Would you hire a football or tennis coach that never played football or tennis?
 Would not a person who was first a star at that sport make a better coach?
-Sure they also need the skills to teach and some framework or process but that is simple really.
+Sure, they also need the skills to teach and some framework or process but that is simple really.

-So why do we have "Certified Coaches" that claim to be experts who have never been entrepreneurs, business people or even managers?
+So why do we have "Certified Coaches" that claim to be experts who have never been entrepreneurs, businesspeople or even managers?
 This is not just silly but ridiculous.
 I have been to the coaching conventions and what I see is a lot of lost people who cannot keep a job looking to be independent.
-Often they have failed at other businesses.
+Often, they have failed at other businesses.

 Believe it or not, entrepreneurs do not have an answer for everything.
 In fact, entrepreneurs can be a little messed up sometimes, and need some kind of support, or at least a listening ear.
 The value of mentors is often overlooked in much of the support and guidance entrepreneurs receive.
 But it’s there.
 And it’s of real value.
 In this post we will look at some of the key qualities of good mentors, and how to spot a good business mentor.